Alex Chinneck's Temporary Artwork

 The bricks are cast in paraffin wax in the beds of terracotta sand, matching the colour, coarse surface and irregularity of a real wall.

 This project celebrates the history of an old candle making factory which was based close by a couple of centuries ago.
-The instillation mirrors the scale, design and scenery of an archetypal property.
+The installation mirrors the scale, design and scenery of an archetypal property.

 Alex Chinneck is certainly making his name in London Street Art.